The June Motel Sauble Beach – Review & Things To Do

 About The June Motel – Sauble Beach

 This is the second motel renovation from The June Motel team.
 The first was in Prince Edward County.
 You’ll notice a lot of similar millennial-themed upgrades at this second location, but with much more of a beach vacation feel.
 Potted tropical plants, vintage rattan furniture, hammocks, and fringed beach umbrellas encourage you to totally embrace the Sauble Beach lifestyle.
-Most people, locals, and guests, were wearing flip flops and casual wear.
+Most people, ie: locals and guests, were wearing flip flops and casual wear.
 So this is the perfect destination if you’re looking for a care-free mini getaway that’s a short walk from the beach!

 Rooms at The June Motel